 2. Signs That Waiting Is Better

-On the other hand, when buying a house for themselves, Bloomfield HIlls real estate agents sometimes look for signs that indicate waiting to make an offer would be better.
+On the other hand, when buying a house for themselves, Metro Detroit real estate agents sometimes look for signs that indicate waiting to make an offer would be better.
 At times, waiting till a listing has gone a little “stale” garners them a better deal.

 Heres what one real estate pro says: “Putting an offer on a just-listed, perfectly updated home will never get you a deal.”
 So it’s better to focus on such homes “that have been on the market for more than 21 days.”
 Using this strategy, that same agent managed to purchase a home for herself at $120,000 below the asking price.